Effective use of Backlog's API

 In addition to task management and progress management, you can also use it as a database by pasting JSON into the Wiki, or as a file storage space, and it can be used in ways other than just as a development tool, depending on your imagination

-While exchanging information by pasting JSON is not recommended for proper systems, I find it useful as a data repository when automating tasks with small shell scripts for personal use.
+While pasting JSON data for information exchange isn't ideal for sophisticated systems, I find it very useful as a data storage location when automating tasks with small shell scripts for personal work.

-When running detailed processes across multiple servers, it can be a hassle to change the database connection restrictions every time, and the ease of API access makes it easy to just throw things away.
+When running detailed processes across multiple servers, constantly changing database connection restrictions is cumbersome, and the ease of API access makes it very convenient.

 1